-If you have been under the impression that tonic water is just tonic water, Fever-Tree's trio of tonics will quickly change your mind.
-They now produce Premium Indian Tonic Water, Naturally Light Indian Tonic Water, and Mediterranean Tonic Water, each with a unique profile and all using high-quality quinine sourced from the Cinchona (or 'fever') tree in East Congo.
+If you were under the impression that tonic water is just tonic water, Fever-Tree's collection of tonics will quickly change your mind.
+They now produce a number of tonics, each with a unique profile, and occasionally release limited editions as well.

-The trick to developing a great tonic is in the balance of flavors.
-Quinine is a product of the Cinchona tree's bark, which is harvested on an eight-year cycle.
+The trick to developing a great tonic is finding a balance of flavors.
+Quinine is a product of the cinchona tree's bark, which is harvested on an eight-year cycle.
 It is the source for that bitter kick in tonic water, and to have a successful tonic it must be counteracted by other ingredients.
-In the case of Fever Tree's tonics, citrus and sugars are sent in to do the job.
-When the recipe is right, a nice tonic is born and this is what we find here.
+In the case of Fever-Tree's tonics, citrus and sugars are sent in to do the job.

 Fever-Tree Ginger Sodas

-Fever-Tree produces two ginger sodas: Ginger Ale and Ginger Beer.
-In keeping with their quality tonics, these gingers are some of the best you will find.
-Again, all ingredients are natural, with three different gingers playing integral roles in both.
+Fever-Tree produces two styles of ginger soda.
+They retain the quality of the tonics and all of the ingredients are natural, including three different gingers.
 From the Ivory Coast, green ginger is used to add lightness and surprising notes of lime.
-The Nigerian ginger is intense and complex in both flavor and aroma, and the ginger sourced from Cochin, India is earthy with these intriguing notes that resemble chocolate.
-These are not your typical ginger sodas, they are ginger soda redefined.
+The Nigerian ginger is intense and complex in both flavor and aroma, and the ginger sourced from Cochin, India is earthy with intriguing notes that resemble chocolate.

-Snappy, sweet, and a ginger beer that will not melt into the background, this is Fever-Tree's Ginger Beer.
-The brew is bold, but not overpowering; spicy, but not bitterly so.
-It shows ginger at its best and begs to be in your next Dark & Stormy and Moscow Mule.
-It is one that will embolden rums, whiskeys, and other dark spirits.
-There is also now a Light Ginger Beer available.
+- Ginger Beer: Snappy, sweet, and a ginger beer that will not melt into the background, this brew is bold, but not overpowering; spicy, but not bitterly so.
+It shows ginger at its best and begs to be in your next dark and stormy and Moscow mule.
+There is also a Refreshingly Light Ginger Beer.

 Other Fever-Tree Sodas

-Though it may seem to be a simple mixer, it is hard to find a club soda that makes you step back and take notice.
+- Club Soda: Though it may seem like a simple mixer, it is hard to find a club soda that makes you step back and take notice.
 This one does just that.
-Club soda can be very boring, but this one is not.
-The soft spring water and bicarbonate of soda create a delicate background, and the effervescence is unique due to Fever-Tree's 'signature Champagne bubbles.'
-This is a delicate soda with the most subtle of citrus and floral notes, it is delightfully clean and refreshing and can go into any cocktail calling for it.
-If Fever-Tree Club Soda were as widely available as the likes of Schweppes and Canada Dry, the world would know what great club soda really is.
+The soft spring water and bicarbonate of soda create a delicate background, and the effervescence is lively.
+It's a delicate soda with the most subtle of citrus and floral notes.
+Delightfully clean and refreshing, it can go into any cocktail that calls for soda water.